 3. Timeliness and Punctuality

 3.1.
 Timeliness

 3.1.1 Time lag - first results

 Time lag - first results is: T + 40 days

 3.1.2 Time lag - final results

 Time lag - final results is: T + 6 months

 3.2.
 Punctuality

 3.2.1 Punctuality - delivery and publication

 Delivery and publication is: 100 % (all data are published at the time specified in the Calendar of Statistical Data Issues).
-The results of the survey were published on the exact date specified in the 2015 Calendar of Statistical Data Issues.
+The results of the survey were published on the exact date specified in the 2016 Calendar of Statistical Data Issues.

 4. Accessibility and clarity

-Data are published in First Release No. 4.2.1., Statistical Yearbook, Statistics in Line, Statistical Information, Croatia in Figures and Statistical Database - Foreign Trade in Goods
+Data are published in First Release No. 4.2.1., Statistical Yearbook of the Republic of Croatia, Statistics in Line, Statistical Information of the Republic of Croatia, Croatia in Figures and Statistical Database - Foreign Trade in Goods

 4.1.
 News release

 Foreign Trade in Goods of the Republic of Croatia.

 4.2.
 Other publications

 First Results Statistics in Line Statistical Yearbook of the Republic of Croatia Statistical Information of the Republic of Croatia Croatia in Figures

 4.3.
 On-line database

 PC-Axis Database: Foreign Trade in Goods

 4.4.
 Micro-data access

 The conditions under which certain users can access microdata are regulated by the Ordinance on the Conditions and Terms of Using Confidential Data for Scientific Purposes.

 4.5.
 Documentation on methodology

-Notes on methodology can be found in the First Release Nos 4.2.1. and 4.2.2., the Statistical Yearbook, the Statistics in Line and the Statistical Database - Foreign Trade in Goods.
+Notes on methodology can be found in the First Release No. 4.2.1., the Statistical Yearbook, the Statistics in Line and the Statistical Database - Foreign Trade in Goods.
 A more detailed description of the methodology applied can be found in quality reports published on the web page of the Croatian Bureau of Statistics.

 5 Comparability

 5.1.
 Asymmetry for mirror flows statistics

-The indicator was not calculated in 2015 for trade in goods statistics.
+The indicator was not calculated in 2016 for trade in goods statistics.

 5.2.
 Comparability over time

 5.2.1 Length of comparable time series

-The length of comparable time series in December 2015 is 30 months or 2.5 years.
+The length of comparable time series in December 2016 is 42 months or 3.5 years.

 5.2.2 Reasons for break in time series

-After the accession of the Republic of Croatia to the European Union, on 1 July 2013, data on foreign trade in goods statistics of the Republic of Croatia have been acquired from two different sources: the Intrastat form for the statistics of trading in goods between the EU Member States (Intrastat) and the single administrative document for statistics of trading in goods with non-EU countries (Extrastat).
-For comparability purposes, the data are methodologically adjusted for the period from January to June 2013 for the part of the foreign trade in goods statistics between the EU Member States (Intrastat).
+The first break in time series took place in 2007, when the National Classification of Activities was changed, while the second break was due to the accession of the Republic of Croatia to the European Union on 1 July 2013.
+Since then data on foreign trade in goods statistics of the Republic of Croatia have been acquired from two different sources: the Intrastat form for the statistics of the trading in goods between the EU Member States (Intrastat) and the single administrative document for statistics of trading in goods with non-EU Member States (Extrastat).

-6. Coherence
+6 Coherence

 6.1.
 Coherence - short-term and structural data

 Indicator for this survey is not applicable.

 6.2.
 Coherence - national accounts

 Indicator for this survey is not applicable.

 6.3.
 Coherence - administrative sources

 Indicator for this survey is not applicable.

-7. Cost and burden
+7 Cost and burden

 7.1.
 Cost

 The Intrastat Department of the Customs Administration is in charge of data collection, while the Croatian Bureau of Statistics is in charge of processing and dissemination of statistical data.
 The data processing process for Intrastat requires 3-4 employees.

 7.2.
 Burden

 Medium-sized PSI's spend the highest number of hours (11.9) per month in filling in Intrastat export declarations.
 Large, small and micro-sized PSIs spent 5.5, 2.3 and 2.2 hours, respectively.
 The highest number of hours spent in filling in declarations on imports is generated by large PSIs (12.9 hours), which is followed by medium-sized (11.2 hours), small (5.6 hours) and micro-sized PSIs (3.1 hours).